 Sanford Health also offers a six-week support program called CLIMB for children who have a parent or grandparent diagnosed with cancer.
 Learn more about CLIMB (Children’s Lives Include Moments of Bravery).

 Setting up the conversation

 Choose a time when you and your child are both well-rested, and you have enough time to focus on your child and talk for as long as your child would like.
 It’s ideal to let your child know you have important information about your health that you’d like to share.

 Remember that the initial conversation with your child may be short.
 Your child likely needs time to take in and process what you have shared.
 Not having questions or comments right away doesn’t mean your child doesn’t care or is minimizing the situation.
 It means your child needs time to take it all in.

-Offer your child a chance to ask any questions he or she may may have, and reassure your child that you will make sure that his or her needs will still be met, and that you are thinking about how they will be affected by your cancer treatment.
+Offer your child a chance to ask any questions they may have.
+Reassure your child that you will make sure that their needs will still be met, and that you are thinking about how they will be affected by your cancer treatment.

 Make sure you let your child know that you are available discuss things in more detail later, and that they can come to you at any time with questions they may have.

 Each age understands information differently.
 If you have more than one child, you could choose to sit down and talk to them separately or all at once.
 If you choose to explain to your children at different times, tell each child close in timing to prevent one from overhearing or not hearing it directly from their parent.

 Here is some advice on approaching different age groups of children:

 Babies or toddlers (0-2 years):